General Education Courses

 Comments from former students, “I am taking another religion class next semester . . . and am very excited to continue to rethink my entire existence,” and another, “There is so much I am taking away from this class, I simply can’t mention it all.”

 This course fulfills the Humanities requirement in MSU’s General Education program.
-It complements coursework in Psychology, Sociology, Counseling, and Political Science.
+It complements coursework in Psychology, Sociology, Counseling, Political Science, and Nursing.